swierj/swierj/README.md

 - You can find my e-commerce project in the [nuvitta](https://github.com/swierj/nuvitta) repo and further information in the read.me!
 - Other personal/group projects I have done will be in their respective repos
 - My coursework from uni can be found in the [coursework](https://github.com/swierj/coursework) repo.
-Just a bunch of code!

 ## Tech Stack